nahiluhmot/cl-parallel/readme.md

 * realize - if the argument is a future, block until its thread is joined; otherwise, return the argument.

-* realize-if-finished - given a form that is a future, realize it iff it has finished executing.
-If the argument form is not a future, it is returned.
+* realize-if-finished - given a future, realize it iff it has finished executing.
+If the argument is not a future, it is returned.

 * \#! (read macro) - synonym for realize.